Tetrastix

 In geometry, it is possible to fill 3/4 of the volume of three-dimensional Euclidean space by three sets of infinitely-long square prisms aligned with the three coordinate axes, leaving cubical voids; John Horton Conway, Heidi Burgiel and Chaim Goodman-Strauss have named this structure tetrastix.

 Applications

-The motivation for some of the early studies of this structure was for its applications in the crystallography of crystal structures formed by rod-shaped molecules.
+The motivation for some of the early studies of this structure was its applications in the crystallography of crystal structures formed by rod-shaped molecules.

 Shrinking the square cross-sections of the prisms slightly causes the remaining space, consisting of the cubical voids, to become linked up into a single polyhedral set, bounded by axis-parallel faces.
 Polyhedra constructed in this way from finitely many prisms provide examples of axis-parallel polyhedra with $n$ vertices and faces that require $\Omega(n^{3/2})$ pieces when subdivided into convex pieces; they have been called Thurston polyhedra, after William Thurston, who suggested using these shapes for this lower bound application.
 Like the Schönhardt polyhedron, these polyhedra have no triangulation into tetrahedra unless additional vertices are introduced.

 Anduriel Widmark has used the tetrastix and hexastix structures as the basis for artworks made from glass rods, fused to form tangled knots.